NovikYaroslav/NovikYaroslav/README.md

 - 🌱 My current stack: HTML/CSS/JS/REACT/NODE.JS.
 - 💞️ I’m looking to collaborate on new projects and work with new teams.
 - 👀 I’m interested in games, hitech and philosophy.
-- 📫 You may reach me by email: yaroslavnowik@yandex.ru or by telephone number: 052-3090149
+- :telephone: My contacts: yaroslavnowik@yandex.ru or by telephone number: 052-3090149

 <!---
 NovikYaroslav/NovikYaroslav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.